Does Pre-Qualification Affect Your Credit Score?

 • Direct offers from lenders: Credit card issuers may send pre-screened credit card offers based on your credit profile.
 Check your email and physical mail for offers.

-• Pre-qualification tools: Card issuers often have pre-screening tools on their sites that let you see which cards you qualify for.
+• Pre-qualification tool: Card issuers often have pre-screening tools on their sites that let you see which cards you qualify for.
 You may also be able to see what cards you qualify for by calling a card issuer or by visiting a bank branch and talking to a representative.

 Disclosure: This article is for educational purposes.
 It is not intended to provide legal, investment, or financial advice and is not a substitute for professional advice.
 It does not indicate the availability of any Citi product or service.
 For advice about your specific circumstances, you should consult a qualified professional.